OpenClassrooms-Student-Center/community/content/students/alpha.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Compléter mes connaissances académique et autodidacte en développement informatique.
-short_description: Amteur de football, arbitre les dimanches matin.
+short_description: Amateur de football, arbitre les dimanches matin.

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students